aysevllpkts/TrAnnoScope/README.md

   ```
   3. **Install necessary packages and databases**

-  Precheck.py is a helper python script to load the necessary conda environments followed by the download and preparation of the relevant reference databases like FastQscreen genome DBs, BUSCO lineage DB, Taxdump files for Blobtools Trinotate DBs.
+  Precheck.py is a helper python script to load the necessary conda environments followed by the download and preparation of the relevant reference databases like FastQscreen genome DBs, BUSCO lineage DB, Taxdump files for Blobtools, Trinotate DBs and registering SignalP and TmHMM2.
   ```bash
   positional arguments:
     STEPS                 Which step do you want to run